-Brett Alessi | Co-Founder & Managing Director
+Brett Alessi | Co-Founder & Partner

 Prior to launching Empower Schools, Brett ran the New Initiative group at Massachusetts 2020.
-Previously, he led the Greater Boston and New England region for Education Pioneers, a national nonprofit focused on developing leaders for the education sector.
+Previously, he led the Greater Boston region for Education Pioneers, a national nonprofit focused on developing leaders for the education sector.
 His work in the private sector includes designing and leading the corporate social responsibility efforts for Revolution Health, an early-stage venture backed by AOL co-founder Steve Case.
 Brett began his career as a classroom teacher and taught in public and private schools at the elementary and secondary levels before helping to start a think tank focused on youth civic engagement in Washington DC.

 Jack Elsey | Senior Fellow

 Jack Elsey is the executive director of the Detroit Children’s Fund and is a Future Chief with Chiefs for Change.
 Prior to this role, he served as the chief schools officer for the Education Achievement Authority of Michigan, a district charged with turning around some of Detroit’s historically lowest performing schools.
 Under his leadership, EAA schools experienced student growth results that outperformed state averages.
 Elsey has also served as chief of innovation and incubation at Chicago Public Schools, assistant superintendent of Detroit Public Schools, a chief schools officer of Detroit Rising College Prep Schools and is a Broad Residency alumnus.
 He began his career as a middle school teacher in the South Bronx as a member of the Teach For America corps.

 Hannah Foley| Senior Manager